inlab-geo/pyfm2d/readme.md

 plot - which contains functions to plot the above

-WaveTracker - which implements first arrival travel time calculations between sources and receivers in the 2D mode.
+WaveTracker - which implements first arrival travel time calculations between sources and receivers in the 2D model.
 Optionally returns travel times, ray paths, wavefronts and Frechet derivative matrices.

 Here is the docstring of the function `calc_wavefronts()` which does the work: